Vector Addition Calculator

-As a matter of fact, adding vectors is really easy, especially when we have Cartesian coordinates.
+Adding vectors is easy, especially when we have Cartesian coordinates.
 To be precise, we simply add the numbers coordinate-wise.
 That means that the vector addition formula in 2D is as follows:

 (a,b) + (d,e) = (a + d, b + e),